principlebrothers/Portfolio-Mobile-Version/README.md

 # Project Name: Portfolio-Mobile-Version

-> Description the project: Designing a mobile version landing page of my portfolio.
+> Description the project: Designing the mobile version landing page of my portfolio using Flexbox and Figma.